microsoft/react-native-test-app/README.md

 ...[and many more!](https://github.com/microsoft/react-native-test-app/network/dependents)

-_Are you using `react-native-test-app`?
+_Are you using RNTA?
 Submit a PR to add it to the list!_

 ## Quick Start ⚡